 - Visit Orpheus Island.

-- Scuba dive the Yongala Wreck if qualified.
-Pre-arrange it before your arrival.
+- Do a scuba dive at Yongala Wreck if qualified.
+Pre-arrange it before you arrive.

 Fly back to Brisbane the following day.

 Follow Orpheus, and you will never look back.

 5. Road Trip around Alice Springs / Lord Howe